Thelma

 Thelma is a female given name.
 It was popularized by Victorian writer Marie Corelli who gave the name to the title character of her 1887 novel Thelma.
-It may be related to a Greek word meaning "will, volition" see thelema).
+Although the character was supposed to be Norwegian, it is not a traditional Scandinavian name.
+It may be related to a Greek word meaning "will, volition" see Thelema).
 Note that although consonant with another female given name, Selma, the two are not synonymous.